Is PMP® Certification Worth It In 2022: Salary Increase vs. Investment

-Is the PMP® Certification worth it in 2021?
+Is the PMP® Certification worth it in 2022?
 One of the most powerful advantages of being a Project Manager is that it is a skill set not confined to any industry or business type.
 The Project Management Institute (PMI) research indicates that project management-oriented careers in seven sectors are expected to grow by 33%, or nearly 22 million jobs, through 2027.
-Although this certification is not mandatory, it can help you to stand out from your peers in an extremely competitive job market where there are more candidates
+Although this certification is not mandatory, it can help you to stand out from your peers in an extremely competitive job market.

 In the next seven years, employers will need 88 million people for project management jobs; that is great news for job seekers and also indicative of a very competitive landscape.
 All levels and tenures of Project Managers should actively seek training and Project Management Professional (PMP)® certification to maintain their professional edge.

 Who Manages the PMP® Certification?

 PMI is a global non-profit organization formed in 1969.
 It uses education, networking and standardized resources to manage project management standards for over 3 million members and over 1 million active certification holders.
 This includes the prestigious (PMP)® certification.

 PMI’s primary goal is to improve the practice of project management worldwide and increase the value that project managers bring to their organizations.

 Is the PMP® Worth It?
 How the Certification Boosts Careers

 Is the PMP® Certification worth it?
 If you are driven to advance your project management career at a bigger company or with high-budget/complex projects, then the PMP® Certification worth it!
 The PMP® certification can help make that happen.
 Research from the PMI and third-party employment sites (e.g. Indeed.com) provides insights into the specific benefits enjoyed by PMP® certification holders no matter the industry in which they practice: